Computer Science Graduate Degree Admission Requirements

 COS 225 – Introduction to Object-Oriented Programming and Design

-COS 226 – Introduction to Data Structures (foundation)
+COS 226 – Introduction to Data Structures and Algorithms (foundation)

 COS 331 – Operating Systems (foundation)

-The expected computer science preparation is captured by the three foundation courses: COS 226 – Introduction to Data Structures, COS 250 – Discrete Structures, and COS 331 – Operating Systems.
+The expected computer science preparation is captured by the three foundation courses: COS 226 – Introduction to Data Structures and Algorithms, COS 250 – Discrete Structures, and COS 331 – Operating Systems.
 The other computer science courses listed among the required preparation are considered prerequisites for the three foundation courses.

 Students who are missing one or more of the computer science foundation courses or their equivalent can only be considered for provisional admission.
 Students provisionally admitted may be eligible for placement into the curriculum waiving the prerequisite courses for which the student demonstrates completion of equivalent courses or other preparation.
 All such waivers of prerequisite courses must be approved by the Graduate Program Committee.
 Provisionally admitted students can qualify for financial aid, teaching assistantships, or research assistantships.
 A provisionally admitted student must complete the missing foundation courses with at least a B grade before they can assume regular status in the program.

-In response to applicants’ inquiries about GRE and TOEFL (or Duolingo or Education IELTS) scores, we suggest that the student achieve scores representing the 65th percentile or higher in the GRE Verbal, Quantitative, and Analytical sections.
-For international students, we require standardized tests for TOEFL (minimum 80), or Duolingo (minimum 105), or Education IELTS scores (with no score lower than 6.5 and a minimum average of 7.0).
+In response to applicants’ inquiries about TOEFL (or Duolingo or Education IELTS) scores, we require that international students achieve standardized test scores for TOEFL (minimum 80), or Duolingo (minimum 105), or Education IELTS Academic scores (with no individual score lower than 6.5 and a minimum average of 7.0).

 For formal admission to the graduate program, applicants need to supply: